iPlantCollaborativeOpenSource/Advanced_iPlant/HANDSON.rst

 **List the contents on your Agave storage systems**

-List your iPlant Data Store home directory:
+List your iDS home directory:

 ``files-list IPLANT_USERNAME``

-You should see all the directories and files you're used to seeing in the iPlant Discovery Environment.
+You should see the directories and files you're used to seeing in the iPlant Discovery Environment.

 List your new S3-based storage resource: